 expressions.
 In large files, you can use the marker bar on the right to navigate between highlighted usages.

 ReSharper quickly finds and highlights usages of symbols within XAML markup as well as across languages.

 Structural Search and Replace

 This feature lets you create patterns to search for code smells or legacy code that ReSharper doesn't detect out of the box, and replace them with good code.
-More than that, in order to remove poor coding artifacts on a recurring basis, you can create custom code inspections and make ReSharper provide quick-fixes for them.
+More than that, to make it easy to remove questionable code on a recurring basis, you can create custom code inspections and set up ReSharper to provide quick-fixes for them.

 Building patterns and enforcing good practices has never been this easy.
 Corporate and team policies, custom frameworks, favorite open source libraries and tools — structured patterns are able to cover them all.
 As a bonus, you can import and export best patterns to share them with colleagues or move between ReSharper installations.